DMTF/Redfish-Tools/doc-generator/README.md

                         <schema_name>-v<major_version>-example.json for JSON
                         payloads, <schema_name-v<major_version>-action-<action
                         _name>.json for action examples.
-  --config CONFIG_FILE  Path to a config file, containing configuration in
-                        JSON format.
-Used in property_index mode only.
   --profile PROFILE_DOC
                         Path to a JSON profile document, for profile output.
   -t, --terse           Terse output (meaningful only with --profile).
 By